LynithDev/PanelX/README.md

 # PanelX
-Web Control Panel built with Preact
+Web Control Panel built with Preact (Not Done)

 ## Setup
 1. Make sure you have [Yarn](npmjs.com/package/yarn) installed